niloofar-varasteh/Flower_FedCT/README.md

 ### High-Level Overview

-FedDCT enables multiple clients to collaboratively train models **without sharing private data or model weights**.
+FedCT enables multiple clients to collaboratively train models **without sharing private data or model weights**.
 Instead:

 1. 🗂️ Each client has **private labeled data** (not shared)
 2. 📊 All clients access the same **public unlabeled dataset** (shared)